 In recent months, Birmingham and numerous other cities have seen a surge in crime.
 How is a woman to protect herself and those she loves?

-In this first of a four-part series, Phearthur Moore of Fairfield Taekwondo, offers practical advice for protecting yourself and your loved ones inside the home—and beyond.
+In this first of a series, Phearthur Moore of Fairfield Taekwondo, offers practical advice for protecting yourself and your loved ones inside the home—and beyond.